Exscientia/molflux/docs/source/pages/modelzoo/how_to_add_models.md

 You may have noticed that while you can now feed your model to any function expecting `molflux.modelzoo` models, it does not show up yet in the `molflux.modelzoo` catalogue of available model architectures.

-To do this, you can simply decorate your class as follows:
+To do this, you can decorate your class as follows:

 ```{code-block} python
 from molflux.modelzoo import register_model